All Episodes

 I think he wants his case to be bigger than just somebody lying to him during a grand jury testimony when he doesn't file any charge based on the original investigation.

-This is what's this is what mind-boggling about this.
+This is what's mind-boggling about this.

 And who was involved in this?